Circle Of Control Worksheet

 What is the circle of control?

-Practitioners can use this tool or worksheet to help patients manage and process their feelings.
-More specifically, when they feel overwhelmed, anxious, angry, disappointed, and worried.
+The circle of control is a tool or worksheet that practitioners, from mental health practitioners to therapists/counselors to primary care doctors, use to help patients manage and process their feelings, specifically when they feel overwhelmed, anxious, angry, disappointed, and worried.

-First, the circle of control has three concentric circles.
-Each circle has its name: Circle of Concern, Circle of Influence, and Circle of Concern.
-Then, per circle, there's a specific set of thoughts, things, or circumstances that a patient can write inside.
+First, the circle of control has three concentric circles that tackle controllable and uncontrollable aspects of life.
+Each circle has its name: circle of control, circle of influence, and circle of concern.
+Then, per circle, there’s a specific set of thoughts, things, or circumstances that a patient can write inside.
 To explain further:

-• Circle of control (innermost circle) - Also known as the inner circle, where the patient writes down the things that are directly affected when they make decisions.
-Examples are one's thoughts, work ethic, self-perception, etc. This circle encompasses what clients can directly control.
+• Circle of control (innermost circle): Also known as the inner circle, this is where the patient writes down the aspects of life that are directly affected when they make decisions.
+Examples are one’s thoughts, work ethic, self-perception, etc. This circle encompasses what clients can exert control over.

 Circle Of Control Worksheet Template